-To begin the movement, the trunk is rotated toward the exercising arm while extending the hip and trunk to a vertical position.¬† The exercise ends with the arm at waist level with the shoulder blade retracted as if placing the elbow in the back pocket.¬† Pause for 1 or 2 seconds then slowly reverse the movement returning to the starting position.
+To begin the movement, rotate your trunk toward your exercising arm while extending your hip and trunk to a vertical position.¬† The exercise ends with your arm at waist level with your shoulder blade retracted as if placing your elbow in your back pocket.¬† Pause for 1 or 2 seconds then slowly reverse the movement returning to the starting position.

 1-Arm Band Rotational Row

-Set up a resistance band anchored at approximately waist to belly button level.¬† Position the front leg with the foot facing towards the anchored band.¬† The rear leg will begin facing the same direction but must be free to pivot once the exercise commences.¬† The right arm begins extended and the majority of body weight begins on your left leg.
+Set up a resistance band anchored at your waist to belly button level.¬† Position your front leg with the foot facing towards the anchored band.¬† Your rear leg will begin facing the same direction but must be free to pivot once the exercise commences.¬† Your right arm begins extended and the majority of your body weight begins on your left leg.

 Suspension Trainer Row

-Perform the row movement and pause at the top position for 1 to 2 seconds before returning to the start position in a slow and controlled fashion.¬† Maintain the trunk in a rigid position throughout the exercise.
+Perform the row movement and pause at the top position for 1 to 2 seconds before returning to the start position in a slow and controlled fashion.¬† Maintain your trunk in a rigid position throughout the exercise.
 To increase the challenge of this exercise position your feet further away from your upper body to assume a more inverted position.

 Dumbbell Renegade Row

-There are many variations to the row exercise and I have described only five.¬† For beginners, it is best to start with cable row variations and suspension trainer rows.¬† The lawnmower pull and rotational row are more complex movements which require total body coordination.¬† Thus, these exercises are more challenging to master.¬† To really challenge the core and shoulder stability, the renegade row is a higher level option.
+There are many variations to the row exercise.¬† We have described only 5 here.¬† For beginners, it is best to start with cable row variations and suspension trainer rows.¬† The lawnmower pull and rotational row are more complex movements that require total body coordination.¬† Thus, these exercises are more challenging to master.¬† To really challenge the core and shoulder stability, the renegade row is a higher level option.